Adaptive Principal Component Regression with Applications to Panel Data: Introduction

 \subsection{Contributions}

-\begin{enumerate} \item We derive novel time-uniform bounds for an online variant of regularized PCR when the sequence of covariates is chosen adaptively.
+\begin{enumerate} \item We derive novel time-uniform bounds for an online variant of regularized PCR when the sequence of covariates is chosen adaptively, i.e. the data seen at the current round is allowed to depend on previously-seen data.
 The techniques used to derive bounds for PCR in the fixed-sample regime~\cite{agarwal2020principal} do not extend to the setting in which data is collected adaptively; thus, we require new tools and ideas to obtain our results.
 Specifically, our results rely on applying recent advances in martingale concentration~\cite{howard2020time, howard2021time}, as well as more classical results on self-normalized concentration~\cite{abbasi2011improved, de2004self, de2007pseudo} which are commonly applied to online regression problems, to the error-in-variables setting.
 As an example of the bounds we obtain, consider the task of estimating the underlying relationship $\theta(a)$ between true (i.e. noiseless) covariates and observations, given access to $n$ adaptively-chosen noisy covariates and their corresponding actions and observations.
 The $\ell_2$ estimation error of the adaptive PCR estimator $\wh{\theta}_n(a)$ can be bounded as

 with high probability, where $\snr_n(a)$ is the \emph{signal-to-noise ratio} associated with action $a$ at round $n$ (\Cref{def:snr}), a measure of how well the true covariates stand out from the noise. $\kappa(\vX_n(a))$ is the \emph{condition number} of the true covariates.
 Intuitively, if $\snr_n(a)$ is high the true covariates can be well-separated from the noise, and therefore PCR accurately estimates $\theta(a)$ as long as the true covariates are well-conditioned.\looseness-1